Facebook Pixel PageView Image

 Ex Officio

-Before that, Aaron served for six years at the NYC Office of Management and Budget, where his team led budget oversight of expense, revenue, and capital for DOHMH and the Office of the Chief Medical Examiner, and where he developed a deep understanding of and appreciation for the complexities of funding the agency’s critical public health work.
+Before that, Anderson served for six years at the NYC Office of Management and Budget, where his team led budget oversight of expense, revenue, and capital for DOHMH and the Office of the Chief Medical Examiner.
+He holds a Master of Public Administration from the Syracuse University Maxwell School of Citizenship and Public Affairs, a Master of Science in Education from the University of Rochester’s Margaret Warner Graduate School of Education, and a Bachelor of Arts from the University of Rochester.

 BUNNY ELLERIN, MBA